krishnasrikard/IIT-Hyderabad-Semester-Courses/README.md

 #### EE 1390 -- Introduction to AI and ML by GVV Sharma Sir

 We will try to create a Voice Controlled Bot using Machine Learning.
 We will train the algorithm using 80 different samples of commands like "Forward", "Back", "Left", "Right" and "Stop".

+#### EE 1110 -- Applied Digital Logic Design

+We had implemented various projects using Arduino,Seven Segment Display and Flip-Flops.

+#### ID 1350 -- Internet of Things

+We interfaced many different sensors using Arduino.